pmcharrison/psynet-mirror/docs/experimenter/assets.rst

 over multiple web servers, and these different web servers do not share the same file system.

-TODO - rename DebugStorage to LocalStorage, and add a check that prevents you from deploying on Heroku if you've selected LocalStorage.

 You select your storage backend by setting the ``asset_storage`` property of your ``Experiment`` class in experiment.py, for example: